What Is A Mortgagor?

 Equity Of Redemption

-In other words, the homeowner can catch up on their payments and pay the total amount due in full.
-Once they have paid up to their current expected payment, they will be out of the foreclosure process.
+This means the homeowner can catch up on their payments and pay the total amount due in full.
+They’ll be out of the foreclosure process once they’re up to date on all current expected payments.

-Equity of redemption is important because it allows borrowers to recover from the potential financial detriments of foreclosure.
-If the mortgagor does not exercise the equity of redemption, the mortgagee has the right to sell the collateral to try to recuperate their investment.
+Equity of redemption is important because it allows borrowers to recover their home and financial assets when faced with potential foreclosure proceedings.
+If the mortgagor doesn’t exercise the equity of redemption, the mortgagee has the right to sell the collateral to try to recuperate their investment.
 Legal rights around the timing of redemption vary from state to state, so talk to an attorney if you have questions.

 A mortgagee clause also ensures that the mortgagee gets paid despite any property damage caused by the mortgagor.